AdityaJitu/angular-seed-test/README.md

 Action Pan
 ==========

-Write test cases for directives
+Write test cases fo0 directives

 To Do
 -----